 I raised money to tell the story of the Orkney chapel on film for international television transmission.
-It took a long time to track down all the remaining former Italian prisoners of war that built the famous Italian Chapel on Lang Holm, Orkney.
-If you know little of it Google it and see the work they created out of two Nissan huts, imagination, and lots of purloined materials when their guards were not looking.
+It took a long time to track down the remaining former Italian prisoners of war who helped build the famous Italian Chapel on Lang Holm, Orkney.
+If you know little of it, Google it to see the work they created out of two Nissan huts, imagination, and lots of purloined materials when their guards were not looking.

 I am a non-believer, but there is a humanity, a community spirit in that shared effort.
 It must have given them hope.

 By the time I made their acquaintance most of the prisoners were in their late seventies, a few their eighties.
 Only seven were left out of five hundred and fifty.

 The designer and artist of the chapel, Domenico Chiocchetti, lived quietly in the north of Italy, in a mountain village, too infirm to travel, but still painting, easel and glass jar full of artist brushes by his side.
 He seemed to have found a sort of peace, a solace in knowing he had survived the war and created something that had survived with him, on that windy, almost treeless island, the chapel now a heritage site and tourist destination,

 Against all myths of the island as a cold place, on the day I arrived to visit the chapel and survey locations it coincided with summer’s balmy heat.
 Fish really were jumping, and the bog cotton growing and in around flinty pools was truly high, well, a foot or so.

 A half-Scot, mio padre è Siciliano, Don Carlo Bernini, I was there to direct a documentary bringing back the prisoners to contemplate an unforgettable time in their lives.
 For most it was their last visit.
 For me it was my first.